socratools/socranop/HACKING.md

   the virtualenv will actually use the source files from this source directory.

+  If you are getting the black version subdependency problem on Debian or Ubuntu, `pipenv lock --pre --clear` might help.

 `tools/link_system_libs`
 - Set up a symlink to your system's 'gi' lib which isn't otherwise available via pip (allows you to run the D-Bus service and the gui from within pipenv)